AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/High%20Income%20Comparison.png)

-### How large is the income discrepency between NJ and Baltimore?
+### How large is the income discrepancy between NJ and Baltimore?

 ### Comparison between Low Income NJ and High Income Baltimore
+The graph below is the most clear representation of how drastic this income discrepancy truly is between NJ and Baltimore.
+In this graph 39 low income NJ datapoints are displayed alongside 39 Baltimore high income datapoints.
+The previous graphs above showed that NJ largely has an advantage over Baltimore in terms of income.
+However, this graph shows that even when comparing the lower quartile of NJ datapoints and the upper quartile of Baltimore datapoints, very few Baltimore values are greater than NJ values.
+This is surprisng

 ![alt text](https://github.com/AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/blob/master/Low%20NJ%20High%20Baltimore%20Graph.png)